-The Rural Clean Energy Innovation Program marks a new opportunity for Commerce to support clean energy research, development, and implementation in Washington’s rural communities.
-Through Washington’s Clean Energy Fund (CEF), this program allocates $4.9 million to advance clean energy through a new grant program with set asides for bioenergy and tribal energy projects, and a workgroup.
+The Rural Clean Energy Innovation Program marks a new opportunity for Commerce to support the research, development, and implementation of clean energy in Washington’s rural communities.
+Funded through Washington’s Clean Energy Fund (CEF), this program allocates $4.9 million to advance clean energy through a new grant program, with allotments for bioenergy and tribal energy projects and a workgroup.

 - Awards included at least one project east of the Cascades and one project west of the Cascades.

-- Four projects were funded to improve energy efficiency in operations and the marketing of biogas, nutrients, fiber and other co-products of the digesters.
+- Four projects were funded to improve energy efficiency in the operations and marketing of biogas, nutrients, fiber, and other digester co-products.

-- DeRuyter Dairies (Outlook, Yakima County): $164,145 to convert the DeRuyter Dairies from flush to flush flume to greatly reduce the volume of water mixed with manure and improve digester capacity, efficiency, and biogas production, as well as recovery of nutrients and fiber.
+- DeRuyter Dairies (Outlook, Yakima County): $164,145 to convert the DeRuyter Dairies from flush to flush-flume, reducing the volume of water mixed with manure and improving digester capacity, efficiency, and biogas production, as well as recovery of nutrients and fiber.

 - FPE Renewables (Mt.
-Vernon, Skagit County): $300,000 to purchase and install a 10-20 wet ton/hour food residuals de-packaging system at a permitted material recovery and recycling facility for production and delivery of a new slurry feedstock stream for the FPE Renewables on-farm anaerobic digester, as well as other partnering digesters in Western Washington.
+Vernon, Skagit County): $300,000 to purchase and install a 10-20 wet ton/hour food residuals de-packaging system at a permitted material recovery and recycling facility.
+The system supports production and delivery of a new slurry feedstock stream for FPE Renewables’ on-farm anaerobic digester, as well as other partnering digesters in western Washington.

-Sub section (a) 14 of 1064 of the Substitute House Bill 1080 (2021-23 biennial Capital Budget) (PDF) required Commerce to develop a strategic plan and recommendations for increasing access to clean energy investments in rural communities.
-To fulfill this requirement, Commerce convened a Rural Clean Energy Working Group that identified programs, investments and policy changes that align with the 2021 State Energy Strategy.
+Sub section (a) 14 of 1064 of the Substitute House Bill 1080 (2021-23 Capital Budget) (PDF) required Commerce to develop a strategic plan and recommendations for increasing access to clean energy investments in rural communities.
+To fulfill this requirement, Commerce convened a Rural Clean Energy Working Group that identified programs, investments, and policy changes that align with the 2021 State Energy Strategy.
 The work group met four times between October 2021 and January 2022.
-The resulting recommendations and strategic plan were integrated into a legislative report (PDF) submitted to the Legislature by Commerce.
-Commerce may draw on recommendations and findings to design the rural clean energy grant program.
+Commerce integrated the resulting recommendations and strategic plan into a legislative report (PDF) submitted to the Legislature.